Persecution of Buddhists: China

-Since the Chinese Communist Revolution of 1949, Buddhism was severely restricted and brought under state-control at times.
+Since the Chinese Communist Revolution, Buddhism was severely restricted and brought under state-control at times.
 In addition, "Marxist–Leninist atheism has been widely publicized, resulting in steadily decreasing religious communities", especially in areas with developed economies.
 In 1989, less than 12% of the population held religious beliefs.
-During the Cultural Revolution, Chinese Buddhists were actively persecuted and sent for re-education, while Buddhist temples, statues, and sutras were vandalized and destroyed by the Red Guards for many years due to the anti-religious campaign in Communist China.
+During the Cultural Revolution, Chinese Buddhists were actively persecuted and sent for re-education, while Buddhist temples, statues, and sutras were vandalized and destroyed by the Red Guards for many years due to antireligious campaigns of the Chinese Communist Party.
 In recent years, Buddhism in China has been undergoing a revival but most Buddhist institutions are within the confines of the state.

 Tibet

 Although many Buddhist temples and monasteries have been rebuilt after the Cultural Revolution, Tibetan Buddhists have largely been confined by the Government of the People's Republic of China.
-Tibetan Buddhist monks and nuns have been reported, incarcerated, tortured, and killed by the Chinese military, according to all human rights organizations.
+Tibetan Buddhist monks and nuns have been reported, incarcerated, tortured, and killed by the People's Liberation Army, according to all human rights organizations.
 There were over 6,000 Buddhist monasteries in Tibet, and nearly all of them were ransacked and destroyed by the Chinese communists, mainly during the Cultural Revolution.
-Analysis of a bulk of documents has shown that many Tibetan Buddhist monasteries were destroyed by the Chinese communists before the cultural revolution.
+Witness statements document that many Tibetan Buddhist monasteries were destroyed by the Chinese communists before the cultural revolution.
 Moreover, the "Chinese Communist Party has launched a three-year drive to promote atheism in the Buddhist region of Tibet", with Xiao Huaiyuan, a leader in the Chinese Communist Party Propaganda Department in Tibet, stating that it would "help peasants and herdsmen free themselves from the negative influence of religion.
 Intensifying propaganda on atheism is especially important for Tibet because atheism plays an extremely important role in promoting economic construction, social advancement and socialist spiritual civilization in the region."
 He further said it would push "people of all ethnic groups in the region to raise their ideological and ethical quality, to learn a civilized and healthy life style and to strive to build a united, prosperous and civilized new Tibet."